 It's becoming increasingly important for employers to be aware of interim relief applications as part of the unfair dismissal process.
-Catherine Wilson, Head of the Employment team at Keebles LLP, explains what interim relief is and how employers should address employee applications.
+Catherine Wilson, Employment Partner at W Legal Limited, explains what interim relief is and how employers should address employee applications.

 What is interim relief?

 The pandemic has raised a number of health and safety concerns in the workplace, with large numbers of employees raising concerns, well placed or otherwise, about COVID-19 transmission.
 Some of these employees have blown the whistle on these concerns and, on occasion, have been dismissed.

 An example of this type of dispute was reported in August 2020, in the case of Morales v Premier Fruits (Covent Garden).
 The Employment Tribunal ordered the reinstatement of an employee claiming unfair dismissal for using a trade union to bring his grievance over the COVID-19 measures taken by employer had taken – a 25% pay cut and an alleged lack of PPE.
 This period of reinstatement is referred to as interim relief.

 The Tribunal did not adjudicate on the fairness of his dismissal, but effectively ensured the claimant’s financial security pending a final hearing.
 This may seem a strange decision, given that the normal remedy for successful claimants in the vast majority of unfair dismissal/discrimination cases is financial compensation.
 Many employers, especially those outside of the public sector and heavily unionised environments, are unaware that such a remedy exists.

 Interim relief applications can raise a number of practical and financial concerns for employers.
 In very limited circumstances, an employee may apply to the Tribunal for interim relief.
 If successful, the Tribunal may order the employer to either reinstate or continue employing the employee (or, if unwilling to allow the employee to return to work, to continue paying the employee’s wages and other benefits) until the unfair dismissal case is finally determined.